Kong/kong-pongo/README.md

     the `.pongo/pongorc` file contains: `--cassandra`, since it is no longer started by default.

-  * Update test inittialization scripts `.pongo/pongo-setup.sh`.
+  * Update test initialization scripts `.pongo/pongo-setup.sh`.
 They will now be sourced in `bash` instead of in `sh`.

 #### Changes